amalgamaria/secretariat/docs/software/environments.rst

 Current environments
 ====================

-This is a table of the modularized software on Secretariat.
+This is a table of cluster-wide environments on Secretariat.

 .. attention::